WebOrigami/docs/src/content/concepts/tutorial.md

 ## Define a template that creates text

-Instead of creating HTML directly in JavaScript, you can use one of many JavaScript-based template systems.
+In addition to creating HTML in JavaScript, you can also use one of many JavaScript-based template systems.
 For this tutorial, you'll use the [template system built into Web Origami](templates.html).

-<span class="tutorialStep"></span> **Try it:** Using the Glitch user interface, create a new file called `index.orit`: Next to the `src` folder on the left, click the `⋮` icon, then **Add File to Folder**, then type `index.orit`.
+<span class="tutorialStep"></span> **Try it:** Using the Glitch user interface, create a new file called `index.orit`.
+Next to the `src` folder on the left, click the `⋮` icon, then **Add File to Folder**, then type `index.orit`.
 This will become the template file for your index page.

-An Origami template in a `.orit` file (with an extra `t` for "template") can produce text content.
-Here you'll use it to define HTML, so in `index.orit` you can enter regular HTML; later, you'll add have the template include some live data.
+An Origami template in a `.orit` file (with an extra `t` for "template") can produce text like HTML.

 <span class="tutorialStep"></span> Inside the `index.orit` template, enter the following: